NilFoundation/zkLLVM/gitbook-docs/README.md

 zkLLVM toolchain is a crucial part of the zero-knowledge proof verification workflow.
 Here's how it all works.

-1. First, the companies who want to prove transactions develop their code in a compatible language, like C++.
+1. First, developers willing to prove computations develop their code in a compatible language, like C++ or Rust.
     They compile it with zkLLVM into a circuit — a provable bytecode representation of the application.

     {% hint style="info" %}